Robert W. Bower

-Robert W. Bower (June 12, 1936) is an American applied physicist.
-Immediately after receiving his Ph.D. from The California Institute of Technology in 1973, he worked for over 25 years in many different professions: Engineer, Scientist, Professor at University of California, Davis, and as president and CEO of Device Concept Inc. He also served as the President of Integrated Vertical Modules, which focused on three-dimensional, high-density structures.
+Robert William Bower (June 12, 1936 – January 27, 2024) was an American applied physicist.
+Immediately after receiving his Ph.D. from The California Institute of Technology in 1973, he worked for over 25 years in many different professions: engineer, scientist, professor at University of California, Davis, and as president and CEO of Device Concept Inc. He also served as the president of Integrated Vertical Modules, which focused on three-dimensional, high-density structures.
 His most notable contribution, however, is his field-effect device with insulated gates—also known as a self-aligned-gate MOSFET (metal–oxide–semiconductor field-effect transistor), or SAGFET.
 Bower patented this design in 1969 while working at the Hughes Research Laboratories in Malibu, California.

-He has also published over 80 journals and articles, patented over 28 inventions, and authored chapters in 3 different books.
+Bower also published over 80 journals and articles, patented over 28 inventions, and authored chapters in 3 different books.
+He died in Maui, Hawaii on January 27, 2024, at the age of 87.

 Biography

 Life and education

-Robert W. Bower was born in Santa Monica, California, in 1936.
+Bower was born in Santa Monica, California, in 1936.
 He remained in California throughout his life, except for 1954–1958 when he enlisted in the Air Force.
-After his service with the Air Force, he enrolled in UC Berkeley, and in 1962, earned his A.B. in Physics while working at the Lawrence Radiation Laboratory.
-One year later, he earned his M.S. in Electrical Engineering from Caltech.
+After his service with the Air Force, he enrolled in UC Berkeley, and in 1962, earned his A.B. in physics while working at the Lawrence Radiation Laboratory.
+One year later, he earned his M.S. in electrical engineering from Caltech.
 In 1965, he worked in Malibu, California with Hughes Research Laboratories, which specializes in aerospace and defense operations.
 He later returned to Caltech and received his Ph.D. in Applied Physics in 1973.
-Currently, Dr. Bower is Professor Emeritus at the University of California, Davis, where he has been teaching for over 14 years.
+Bower was latterly Professor Emeritus at the University of California, Davis, where he taught for over 14 years.